Research Associate Professor, Terrorism, Transnational Crime and Corruption Center (TraCCC)

 Arlington, VA 22201

-Dr. Mahmut Cengiz is an Assistant Professor and Research Faculty with Terrorism, Transnational Crime and Corruption Center (TraCCC) and the Schar School of Policy and Government.
+Mahmut Cengiz is a research associate professor with the Terrorism, Transnational Crime and Corruption Center (TraCCC) and the Schar School of Policy and Government.

-Dr. Cengiz holds two masters and two doctorate degrees from Turkey and United States.
+Cengiz holds two master's degrees and two doctorate degrees from institutions in Turkey and the United States.
 His Turkish graduate degrees are in sociology.
-He has master degree from the School of International Service Program of American University and PhD degree from the School of Public Policy program of George Mason University.
-He is teaching Terrorism, American Security Policy and Narco-terrorism courses at George Mason University.
+He has a master's degree from the School of International Service at American University and a PhD from the School of Public Policy at George Mason University.
+He teaches Terrorism, American Security Policy and Narco-terrorism courses at Mason.

 Areas of Research